zachagreenberg/Wine_Recommendations/README.md

 # Overview
 When it comes to selecting a wine, there are many choices.
 Having recommendations is helpful, as it will educate customers about new bottles and wineries alike.
 With the help of Data Science, I have generated a content based recommender system to identify wines that are similar to ones we already enjoy.
-I have additionally run a MultiNomial Bayes to assess the quality of the data.
+To be sure of the quality of the data, I have run a MultiNomial Bayes to assess the provided textual reviews of each wine.
+Additionally, I have created a simple front end of the finished recommender system using Streamlit.

 # Business Problem
 If we can identify wines that are similar to ones we already enjoy, we can have an easier time selecting new wines with this new information.
 Additionally, wineries can use this algorithm to recommend other wines in their roster.